This document describes some specific details about getting started with AtomServer.

 <bean class="org.atomserver.core.autotaggers.XPathAutoTagger">

-<property name="performanceLog" ref="org.atomserver-cperformanceLog"/>
+<property name="performanceLog" ref="

-<property name="entryCategoriesDAO" ref="org.atomserver-centryCategoriesDAO"/>
+<property name="entryCategoriesDAO" ref="

 <property name="script">